 In-line Spinners or Spoons for trout?

-Spinners and spoons both work by generating flash and vibration during the retrieve.
-In-line spinners simply does it better.
+Spinners and spoons both work by generating flashes and vibrations during the retrieve.
+In-line spinners simply do it better.
 The rotating blade sends flashes in all directions.
-Well-designed spinners rotate even at low retrieve speeds. .
+Well-designed spinners rotate even at low retrieve speeds.

 For more information, check my guide on how and when to fish spoons.